 - Connecting veins: These small veins allow blood to flow from the superficial veins to the deep veins.

-Veins and arteries consist of three layers:
+Veins and arteries consist of

 - Tunica adventitia: The outer layer of a blood vessel consists of collagen and elastin and is known as the tunica adventitia.
 This layer allows the vessel to expand or contract, depending on what type of vein or artery it is.
 This feature is important for controlling blood pressure.

 - Tunica media: This is the middle later of a blood vessel.
 Elastin and muscle fibers make up the tunica media.
 The amount of elastin or muscle varies, depending on the type of blood vessel.
 For example, elastic arteries contain few muscle fibers in their tunica media.

 - Tunica intima:This name refers to the inner layer of a blood vessel.
 It mostly contains elastic membranes and tissues and can include valves that help the blood move in the right direction.